Click here to return to homepage

 (i) Object and purpose

-4. In Canada - Autos, in support of its interpretation of Article I:1, the Appellate Body explained the object and purpose of Article I:1 as follows:
+24. In Canada — Autos, in support of its interpretation of Article I:1, the Appellate Body explained that the object and purpose of Article I “is to prohibit discrimination among like products originating in or destined for different countries”(21).

-5. In EC - Bananas III, in support of the proposition that Article II of GATS prohibits de facto discrimination as well as de jure discrimination, the Appellate Body noted that in past practice, GATT Article I applied to de facto discrimination.
-See Chapter on GATS, paragraph 17.
+25. In EC — Bananas III, in support of the proposition that Article II of GATS prohibits de facto discrimination as well as de jure discrimination, the Appellate Body noted that GATT Article I applies to de facto discrimination.
+See the Chapter on the GATS under Article II.

 (iii) Order of examination

-8. In Canada - Autos, the Appellate Body came to the conclusion that Canada's import duty exemption accorded to motor vehicles originating in some countries in which affiliates of certain designated manufacturers were present, was inconsistent with Article I:1.
-The Appellate Body touched on the term "any advantage ... granted by any Member to any product" as follows:
+34. In Canada — Autos, the Appellate Body found that Canada’s import duty exemption accorded to motor vehicles originating in some countries in which affiliates of certain designated manufacturers were present, was inconsistent with Article I:1.
+The Appellate Body noted:

-"We note next that Article I:1 requires that 'any advantage, favour, privilege or immunity granted by any Member to any product originating in or destined for any other country shall be accorded immediately and unconditionally to the like product originating in or destined for the territories of all other Members.' (emphasis added) The words of Article I:1 refer not to some advantages granted 'with respect to' the subjects that fall within the defined scope of the Article, but to 'any advantage'; not to some products, but to 'any product'; and not to like products from some other Members, but to like products originating in or destined for 'all other ' Members."(8)
+Article I:1 requires that ‘any advantage, favour, privilege or immunity granted by any Member to any product originating in or destined for any other country shall be accorded immediately and unconditionally to the like product originating in or destined for the territories of all other Members.’ (emphasis added) The words of Article I:1 refer not to some advantages granted ‘with respect to’ the subjects that fall within the defined scope of the Article, but to ‘any advantage’; not to some products, but to ‘any product’; and not to like products from some other Members, but to like products originating in or destined for ‘all other’ Members.”(34)

 (ii) Allocation of tariff quotas